Hello Guest!

 I have thermal pane windows, thankfully.
 They are also tinted with clear ceramic tint that blocks UV and infrared transfer.
 What's good for blocking Texas heat also works for blocking heat loss in winter.
 Ditto for my roof vents and the shower dome (which also has bubble wrap between the dome layers, again summer and winter protection).

-As for heat sources, I have added an additional (5th) vent to my furnace that lows flawed over the door step well and into the cab.
+As for heat sources, I have added an additional (5th) vent to my furnace that blows forward over the door step well and into the cab.
 It's rated for and has fan capacity for 5 to 8 vents (depending upon hose size...
 A topic worth diving into at another time).
 This greatly improved the overall RV temp and even heating.
 Well worth it!

 The year that it dropped to 9F I had 2 electric heaters.
 One up in the cab area which I run late evening until I went to bed.
 The other I put in the bathroom...
 As I was paranoid about so much plumbing in the walls there.
 I ran them until bedtime and got the bathroom toasty before going to sleep and run it again around 4am to get it toasty again.
 I don't like sleeping with an electric heater running.
 I would have run it more, but I didn't want to consume a lot of electricity at my relatives house.
 Now that I have solar and lithium batteries I've transitioned from moochdocking, to boondocking and only need additional power if the sun is not shining bright several hours a day...
 I'm still learning how much I need, to be honest.